harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 We are now ready to perform differential expression analysis in R.

-## Differential expression analysis: a worked example
+## Differential expression analysis: a worked example in R
 This tutorial performs differential expression analysis with R, and for the purposes of making debugging and visualization/plotting easier, we recommend using RStudio, an interactive environment that can downloaded from [here :octicons-link-external-24:](https://posit.co/download/rstudio-desktop/){:target="_blank"}.

 If you want to reproduce the workflow explained below, the R markdown (Rmd) file for it can be found [here :octicons-download-24:](data/de_tutorial_exampleworkflow_2025.07.22.Rmd).
 The sample sheet that relates sample IDs to experimental conditions can be found at [sample_sheet :octicons-download-24:](data/dme_elev_samples.tsv), and the gene-level count matrix can be found at [count_matrix :octicons-download-24:](data/salmon.merged.gene_counts.tsv).